RC4

 In cryptography, RC4 (also known as ARC4 or ARCFOUR, meaning Alleged RC4, see below) is a stream cipher.
 While it is remarkable for its simplicity and speed in software, multiple vulnerabilities have been discovered in RC4, rendering it insecure.
 It is especially vulnerable when the beginning of the output keystream is not discarded, or when nonrandom or related keys are used.
-Particularly problematic uses of RC4 have led to very insecure protocols such as WEP.
+Particularly problematic uses of RC4 have led to insecure protocols such as the obsolete WEP protocol historically used to secure WiFi networks.

-As of 2015, there is speculation that some state cryptologic agencies may possess the capability to break RC4 when used in the TLS protocol.
-IETF has published RFC 7465 to prohibit the use of RC4 in TLS; Mozilla and Microsoft have issued similar recommendations.
+There has long been speculation that some state cryptologic agencies may possess the capability to break RC4 when used in the TLS protocol.
+In response, the IETF published to prohibit the use of RC4 in TLS; Mozilla and Microsoft have issued similar recommendations.

 A number of attempts have been made to strengthen RC4, notably Spritz, RC4A, VMPC, and RC4^{+}.

 History

 RC4 is a stream cipher designed by Ronald Rivest of RSA Security in 1987.
-According to Rivest, the letters RC stand for “Ron's Code”, though in general it is simply referred to as RC4.
+According to Rivest, the letters RC stand for "Ron's Code", though in general it is simply referred to as RC4.
 The same naming convention applies to RC2, RC5, and RC6.

 RC4 was initially a trade secret, but in September 1994, a description of it was anonymously posted to the Cypherpunks mailing list.
 It was soon posted on the sci.crypt newsgroup, where it was broken within days by Bob Jenkins.
 From there, it spread to many sites on the Internet.
 The leaked code was confirmed to be genuine, as its output was found to match that of proprietary software using licensed RC4.
 Because the algorithm is known, it is no longer a trade secret.
 The name RC4 is trademarked, so RC4 is often referred to as ARCFOUR or ARC4 (meaning alleged RC4) to avoid trademark problems.
-RSA Security has never officially released the algorithm; Rivest has, however, linked to the English Wikipedia article on RC4 in his own course notes in 2008 and confirmed the history of RC4 and its code in a 2014 paper by him.
+RSA Security has never officially released the algorithm; Rivest has, however, linked to the English Wikipedia article on RC4 in his own course notes in 2008 and confirmed the history of RC4 and its code in a 2014 paper.